adityavs14/Hierarchical-MARL/README.md

 ## H-MARL Expert

-This corresponds to a master policy guided by expert domain knowledge.
+This defense strategy corresponds to a master policy guided by expert domain knowledge.
 For training this version we will only need the `subpolicies` folder.

 ### Training